Skip to content

 Input data

 Coppafisher requires raw, uint16 microscope images, metadata, and a configuration file.
-We currently only support raw data in ND2, JOBs, or numpy format.
+We currently only support raw data in ND2, JOBs, numpy, or tif format.
 If your data is not already in one of these formats, we recommend configuring your data into numpy format.
+The tif file format is also explained below.

 There must be an anchor round.
 There must be an anchor channel (this can be a sequencing channel).
 There must be a dapi channel in every sequencing round and the anchor round.
 The tiles must have at least four z planes.
 Use a number of z planes that is a multiple of two.